-Students who believe they have good cause for an extension to the course completion policy (such as pregnancy, family or personal illness, job relocation, etc.) must contact the Program Director and Level Coordinator via email to document the request.
+Students who believe they have good cause for an extension to the course completion policy (such as pregnancy, family or personal illness, job relocation, pause to take another course level, etc.) must contact the Program Director and Level Coordinator via email to document the request.
 At that time, a discussion will be initiated to agree on a study plan forward.
 Good cause extensions are made only for students enrolled in currently running cohorts and do not apply to students who were enrolled in past years and did not provide such notice during their cohort cycle.